wilsonliaows/docs/on-prem.md

 # On-premise access
 Enterprises have on-premises applications and databases that are deployed within their corporate datacenter.
 These apps are protected via firewalls, and therefore typically not easily accessible to cloud services like Workato.

-The Workato on-premise agent provides a secure way for Workato to selectively access customer-authorized on-prem apps and databases without having to open ‘ports’ in the corporate firewall.
+The Workato on-premise agent provides a secure way for Workato to selectively access customer-authorized on-prem apps, databases and folders without having to open ‘ports’ in the corporate firewall.

 On-premise access is enabled only for certain plans.
 Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.